rhdhorchestrator/orchestrator-helm-operator/docs/release-1.4/README.md

 After the CR is deployed, follow the [instructions](https://sonataflow.org/serverlessworkflow/main/cloud/operator/monitoring-workflows.html) to deploy Prometheus, Grafana and the sample Grafana dashboard.

 ### Using Knative eventing communication
-If you want to use a Knative broker for communication between the different components (Data Index, Job Service and Workflows), you should use a broker.
+To enable communication between different components (such as Data Index, Job Service, and Workflows), you can use various approaches.
+However, using a Knative broker provides enhanced reliability and event-driven capabilities.

 Kafka is a good candidate as it fulfills the reliability need.
 You can find the list of available brokers for Knative is here: https://knative.dev/docs/eventing/brokers/broker-types/